ibm-cloud-docs/vmwaresolutions/services/mcv_addingremovingservers.md

 2. You are notified by email that your request to add NFS storage is being processed.
 On the console, the status of the cluster that is associated with the NFS storage is changed to **Modifying**.
 3. If you do not see the new NFS storage added to the list in the cluster, check the email or console notifications to find more details about the failure.

-## Removing NFS storage from a stretched cluster across multizone region
+## Removing NFS storage from a multizone instance
 {: #mcv_addingremovingservers-removing-nfs-storage}

 ### Before you remove NFS storage